-The dependence of the atomic mass of the isotope on the mass number is as follows: the excess mass is positive for hydrogen-1, with an increase in the mass number decreases and becomes negative until it reaches a minimum for iron- 56, then begins to grow and increases to positive values for heavy nuclides.
+The dependence of the atomic mass of the isotope on the mass number is as follows: the excess mass is positive for hydrogen-1.
+With an increase in the mass, the number decreases and becomes negative until it reaches a minimum for iron- 56.
+Then, it begins to grow and increases to positive values for heavy nuclides.

-Molecular Mass (Molar)
+What Is Molecular Mass Meaning?